pytorch/serve/benchmarks/README.md

 ## Backend

 The benchmarks can also be used to analyze the backend performance using cProfile.
-To benchmark a backend code,
+To benchmark backend code,

-1. Enable Benchmarks in TorchServe code with a boolean flag.
-2. Install TorchServe with the updated flag & start torchserve.
-3. Register a model & perform inference to collect profiling data.
-This can be done with the benchmark script described in the previous section.
-4. Visualize SnakeViz results.

 #### Enable Benchmarks in TorchServe code with a boolean flag